You’re familiar with the term growth hacking, right?

 Even if you can’t develop your app yet, you can still leverage social media to drive business growth.

 Share irresistible posts on your social media accounts to engage and interact with your followers.
-And be sure your post meets one of the 4-E’s as illustrated below:

 If you want more visitors and customers to your business, you might want to include social proof in the form of testimonials, social sharing counters, and behind-the-scene video tutorials on websites.